JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

 }
 ```

-As you can see, you've eliminated the explicit variable declarations in the Kotlin version, but everything else is pretty
+As you can see, explicit variable declarations are eliminated in the Kotlin version, but everything else is pretty much
-much the same as the C version.
+the same as the C version.
 All the calls you'd expect in the `libcurl` library are available in the Kotlin equivalent.

 > This is a line-by-line literal translation.
 You could also write this in a more Kotlin idiomatic way.
 >

 ## Compile and run the application

 1. Compile the application.
 To do that, run the following command in the terminal: